oxheadalpha/nft-tutorial/packages/tznft/README.md

   jane	tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb	edsk3QoqBuvdamxouPhin7swCvkQNgq4jP5KZPbwWNnwdZpSpJiEbq
   ```

+  **Warning**: Your Tezos alias private key (along with other configuration) is
+  stored in `tznft.json` file in the working directory.
+Use extreme caution when
+  using private keys for the Tezos mainnet.

 - `add-alias <alias> <address>` add alias using Tezos address (public key hash).
   Such aliases do not have associated private key and cannot be used to sign